Sjorsa/home-assistant.io/source/lovelace/dashboards-and-views.markdown

 ### Adding more dashboards with YAML

 It is also possible to use YAML to define multiple dashboards.
 Each dashboard will be loaded from its own YAML file.
+Each dashboard name needs to have a hyphen "-" in it, to avoid conflicts with base URLs.

 ```yaml
 lovelace: